 Hello again crafters!
 I thought I’d make some more coasters to use, since the other coasters I made were done a while ago.
 I love the pop of color in these coasters and that all it took was a bit of twine.
 I’ve seen many twine coasters, but I wanted these to have an extra element: color!
-These also go very well with the rest of my home decor.
+These also go very well with the rest of my home decor like my wall art prints.
 I will say that this DIY took some time; but, I’m in love with the end result.
 Make these as a gift to give to your loved ones!

 For this DIY, you’ll need: